BrokenEagle/PythonScripts/README.txt

 3. Application Files

-    a. userreport.py -       Collects data for the preceding month for various categories (Currently being reworked)

-    b. toptags.py -          Collects data for the preceding month on top taggers (Currently being reworked)

-    c. taggarden.py -        Interactive tagging for Danbooru
+    a. taggarden.py -       Interactive tagging for Danbooru

-    d. checkpixivimages.py - Organizes a collection of images downloaded from Pixiv.
+    b. checkpixivimages.py - Organizes a collection of images downloaded from Pixiv.

+    c. watchdog.py          Monitors a Python program and restarts as needed

 4. Other Files

-    a. tagdict.txt -     Contains 60K+ tag entries; Will drastically reduce the amount of tag misses as compared to starting a brand new tag dictionary.

-    b.
-INSTALL.windows - Sets up environment variables.
+    a.
+Installation files

+        Installs packages and required modules, and sets environment variables.

+        - INSTALL.windows - Rename to a .bat file and run.
+        - INSTALL.linux - Rename to a .sh file, set execution permission, and run.

 5. Setup

     a.
+Run installation files.
+Refer to section 4 above.

+    b.
 Adjust settings in myglobal.py

         username:           Your Danbooru username.
         apikey:             Your Danbooru apikey; found on Danbooru user profile under API Key.
         pixivusername:      Your Pixiv username.